huywilliam02/run_tracking/README.md

 Run the App:
 flutter run
 Contribution
-We welcome contributions from the community.
-If you have any suggestions or bug reports, please open an issue or submit a pull request.
+We encourage contributions from the community.
+Feel free to open issues or submit pull requests for suggestions or bug reports.

 License
-MIT License
+This application is licensed under the MIT License.

 Make sure to replace the image links with the actual filenames and adjust them according to the images you use in your project.